mog1el/CVNbod/README.md

 Areas for improvement:

-1. Make the camera work! (why doesn't it???
-It worked yesterday.
-Come on)
-2. Add more areas for improvemnt
+1. Add more areas for improvemnt

 ---